ePrivacy and GPDR Cookie Consent by Cookie Consent

 An EICR covers only fixed electrics such as:

-• Plug sockets and switches
+• All current using equipment including plug sockets and switches

-• Light fittings
+• Light fittings and accessories

 As part of these tests, visual inspections will be carried out, looking for any signs of damage, along with electrical testing, which appraises the safety of the circuits.